 8 days / 7 nights, Fully Guided & Supported

-Cycle the Ancient Camino de Santiago (Way of St James), along the green, northern Cantabrian coastline of Spain.
-Venture into Europe´s prettiest mountain range of the Picos de Europa before sampling the Celtic flavours of Austrias and her cider!
+Cycle Spain's most famous Bike route, the Ancient Camino de Santiago (Way of St James).
+This Coastal Camino Bike trip takes you along the green, northern Cantabrian shoreline of Spain and ventures into Europe´s prettiest mountain range of the Picos de Europa before sampling the Celtic flavours of Austrias and her cider!

 From the Guggenheim museum to the cathedral in Santiago, an incredible adventure awaits!

-The road less travelled and the ancient Northern way of the Romans across northern Spain´s coast and devout pilgrims to Santiago de Compostela is our route through this most alluring and mysterious area.
-The myths and stories of the Basque Country, Cantabria, the Picos, Asturias and Galicia are our companions on this fascinating journey.
+On our Camino Bike Tour, we travel the road less travelled and bike the ancient Northern way of the Romans across northern Spain´s coast and devout pilgrims to Santiago de Compostela.
+Enjoy the myths and stories of the Basque Country, Cantabria, the Picos, Asturias and Galicia, our companions on this fascinating Spanish bike journey.
 This is a fully supported and guided trip taking in some of the most striking panoramic vistas and an area of the most uniquely diverse history and influence in medieval Europe.
 You will be praying the trip won´t end!

-Starting from the cultural city of Bilbao and its caracol shaped museum, follow the coast to visit Castro Urdiales, a mainstay on the ancient Camino and a voyage north to escape medieval conflict with the Moors.
+Starting from the cultural northern Basque city of Bilbao and its famous Guggenheim museum, travel the northern coast to visit Castro Urdiales, a mainstay on the ancient Camino and where we start cycling.
 Pagan Celtic ideas, Christian piety, Moorish beliefs all infuse this area and influence everything from Architecture to Appetizers.
-Keep cycling into the lovely natural parkland of the Picos de Europa, a real highlight visit to a unique area in Spain and then onto the deep history of Cangas de Onis and gorgeous little Santillana del Mar, a haven for medieval Pilgrims.
-Visit Spain´s most beautiful Cathedral Beach and enjoy watching the marina in Ribadeo before heading to the green forests outside Santiago to then finally make the great trip in to this centre of pigrimage.
+Keep cycling into the lovely natural parkland of the Picos de Europa, a real highlight for cyclists in Spain for it is an unique area of natural beauty.
+A superb bike trip onto the deep history of Cangas de Onis and gorgeous little Santillana del Mar, a haven for medieval Pilgrims.
+Visit Spain´s most beautiful Cathedral Beach and enjoy watching the marina in Ribadeo before cycling through the green forests outside Santiago to then finally make the great trip in to this centre of pigrimage on 2 wheels.